-MSU Counseling & Psychiatric Services, CAPS, is the new place on campus for students seeking help for a wide range of concerns, including depression, anxiety, stress management, homesickness, adjustment or acculturation, relationships, gender identity and sexual orientation (LBGTQ) concerns, substance abuse, trauma, eating or body image concerns, and other personal mental health concerns.
+MSU Counseling & Psychiatric Services, CAPS, is the centralized place on campus for students seeking help for a wide range of mental health concerns, including depression, anxiety, stress management, homesickness, adjustment or acculturation, relationships, gender identity and sexual orientation (LBGTQ) concerns, substance abuse, trauma, eating or body image concerns, and other personal concerns.

 Health4U provides faculty, staff, retirees, graduate student employees and their partners/spouses with education, opportunities, and support for developing and maintaining a healthy lifestyle.

 Health Services and related support services including primary care, women’s health, allergy/immunizations, sports medicine, massage therapy, laboratory, radiology, physical therapy, and pharmacy are provided at Olin Health Center.
-Neighborhood clinics in Brody, Holden, Hubbard and McDonel Halls also provide primary care services.
+Neighborhood clinics in Brody, Holden, Hubbard and McDonel Halls also provide primary care services (these clinics are closed at this time due to COVID-19, so all servcies at this time are provided at Olin).

 Graduate Student Life & Wellness Collaborations

-GSLW is a cosponsor and designer of the following programs at MSU:
+GSLW has been a cosponsor and designer of the following programs at MSU:

 Academic Women's Forum